jwodder/doapi/FUTURE.md

 - Add `--all` options for everything that takes a list of objects to operate on? (except the "delete" commands; that'd be bad)
+    - At the very least, this should be done for all of the commands that simply fetch data without changing anything.
+    - Instead of having an `--all` option, just fetch everything when no objects are specified?

 - Running just `doapi-TYPE` (or `doapi TYPE`) should be equivalent to `doapi-TYPE show`.